bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/autocatalytic.md

 To branch from the Hopf bifurcation point, we just have to pass the mass matrix as follows:

 ```@example TUTAUTOCAT
-# we group the differential together
+# we group the differentials together
 jet = BK.getJet(FcatWave, JcatWave)

 # we compute the periodic solutions using Mt time steps and a Trapezoidal time stepper